Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 The scheme is contained in a YAML configuration file similar to that containing the DGD model's configuration.

 In this case, we will use the ``bulkDGD/ioutil/configs/representations/two_opt.yaml`` file.
-We assume this file was copied to the current working directory.
+We can refer to this file using only the file's name (without extension) since it is located in the ``bulkDGD/ioutil/configs/representations`` directory.

 We can load the configuration using the :func:`ioutil.load_config_rep` function.

-Here, we use the ``two_opt.yaml`` file, which contains the options to run two optimization rounds.
+Once loaded, the configuration consists of a dictionary of options.

 You can find more information about the supported optimization schemes and corresponding options :doc:`here <rep_config_options>`.

 .. code-block:: python

    # Load the configuration.
-   config_rep = ioutil.load_config_rep("two_opt.yaml")
+   config_rep = ioutil.load_config_rep("two_opt")

-Once loaded, the configuration consists of a dictionary of options.

 Step 4 - Find and optimize the representations
 ----------------------------------------------